 For those who might not have been as impressed with OXO’s inexpensive nylon model, this soup ladle is definitely a step up.

-With a durable and polished stainless steel frame, OXO ensures maximum comfort for you by including a soft and comfortable non-stick handle to improve your grip while scooping batter, soups, or stews.
+With a durable and polished stainless steel frame, OXO ensures maximum comfort for you by including a soft and comfortable non-stick handle.

 This ladle is weighted to ensure great balance.
 When using it, you can truly feel the quality.